 In late March and early April we got hit with a significant amount of information coming through from varying sources covering everything from health to employment to the economy.
-Whilst a lot of this information related to immediate action, various tax initiatives introduced by above business losses, the loss carry back the government, to help ease the financial pressures for tax payers in light of COVID-19, had more of a long term focus.
+Whilst a lot of this information related to immediate action, various tax initiatives introduced by the government, to help ease the financial pressures for tax payers in light of COVID-19, had more of a long term focus.
 We are starting to see the impact of some of these initiatives come through now so we thought it would be a timely reminder of what is on offer from the current government.